 Similarly, the Council on Certification of Health, Environmental and Safety Technologists offers the title of Occupational Health and Safety Technologist to individuals who meet all requisites.
 Certified technicians maintain their status through continuing education courses.

 A bachelor's degree is the minimum credential preferred by most employers of occupational safety technicians.
-Certification and/or an advanced degree can help to improve job outlook for candidates.
-Occupational health and safety technicians can expect to see a 9% growth in jobs from 2014-2024, according to the Bureau of Labor Statistics (BLS).
+Certification and/or an advanced degree can help to improve the job outlook for candidates.